How to reduce your sugar intake and why apple cider vinegar can help!

 Preparing your meals at home allows you to control the ingredients you use and reduce your added sugar intake.
 Use herbs and spices to add flavor to your dishes without resorting to sugar.

-Pay attention to sauces and condiments
+Be careful with sauces and condiments

 Choose healthy snacks

-Beware of “low-fat” foods
+Beware of "fat-free"

 Include apple cider vinegar in your routine